 Niv: But I see now that I’m living abroad, and I follow people on Instagram, I see a lot of good artists, and I feel that is pretty amazing.

 Stasia: Let’s speak about you, your childhood.
 It was really fantastic to learn that you’ve been living in Israel.
 How was it growing up in a city near the Dead sea?

 Niv: I grew up in South of Israel in a very very quiet place.
 It was more quiet and charming at a time.
 I grew up in Arad, I was a desert boy.
 My brother developed asthma, and everybody moved to this place.
 The first 9 or 10 years I grew up in Arad.
 I’m used to quite, deserted open landscapes.
 Those pretty, open landscapes that are just a childhood memory are still in my perspective.
 Later on, the family moved to the center, to Bat-Yam.
-My mother as an urban person missed the city, she didn’t like Arad.
+My mother was 50 years old, she didn’t like Arad.
 Bat-Yam was also a very hectic place.
 I moved to Bat-Yam in the middle 80s, so it was pretty rough.
 It turned out to be rougher, at a time that was really interesting because I grew up in eastern European culture.
 My father was Polish, born in Ukraine.